coryhouse/react-flux-starter-kit/README.md

-# React with Flux Starter Kit
+# ARCHIVED: React with Flux Starter Kit

 [Building Applications with React and Flux](https://app.pluralsight.com/library/courses/react-flux-building-applications/table-of-contents) on Pluralsight has been updated to use create-react-app.
 So this repo is no longer relevant.
 So this repo is now marked archived for historical purposes.